 What are Denial of Service (DoS) attacks?
 DoS attacks explained

 A “denial of service” or DoS attack is used to tie up a website’s resources so that users who need to access the site cannot do so.
-Many major companies have been the focus of DoS attacks.
-Because a DoS attack can be easily engineered from nearly any location, finding those responsible can be extremely difficult.
+The attacks have hit many major companies.
+And the bad news?
+Because a DoS attack can be launched from nearly any location, finding those responsible for them can be difficult.

-A bit of history: The first DoS attack was done by 13-year-old David Dennis in 1974.
-Dennis wrote a program using the “external” or “ext” command that forced some computers at a nearby university research lab to power off.
+A 13-year-old, David Dennis, can claim credit for the first DoS attack in 1974.
+Dennis wrote a program using the “external” or “ext” command that forced computers at a nearby university research lab to power off.

-DoS attacks have evolved into the more complex and sophisticated “distributed denial of service” (DDoS) attacks.
+DoS attacks have since evolved into the more complex and sophisticated “distributed denial of service” (DDoS) attacks that are common today.
 The biggest attack ever recorded — at that time — targeted code-hosting-service GitHub in 2018.
-We’ll discuss DDoS attacks in greater detail later in this article.

-Attackers include hacktivists (hackers whose activity is aimed at promoting a social or political cause), profit-motivated cybercriminals, and nation states.
+Attackers typically include hacktivists, hackers whose activity is aimed at promoting a social or political cause; profit-motivated cybercriminals and nation states.

 DoS attacks generally take one of two forms.
 They either flood web services or crash them.

-Flooding is the more common form DoS attack.
-It occurs when the attacked system is overwhelmed by large amounts of traffic that the server is unable to handle.
+Flooding attacks are the more common form.
+These occur when the attacked system is overwhelmed by large amounts of traffic that the server is unable to handle.
 The system eventually stops.